shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 #### Spiritual Leadership

-* **Key Attributes:** Vision setting, purpose definition, ethical leadership, fostering team culture.
+* **Key Attributes:** Vision setting, purpose definition, ethical leadership, creating a strong team culture.
 * **Strengths:** Motivates and inspires teams, creates a sense of community, drives innovation through shared values.
 * **Weaknesses:** Can be overly idealistic, may neglect pragmatic details, potential for manipulation.
 * **Example:** Yvon Chouinard, founder of Patagonia, known for his commitment to protecting the environment and sustainability, before it became trendy.
 He aligned his company's mission towards his vision despite it being at odds with profitability.